 Minimal collection and chargeoff accounts – the more open collections and chargeoffs, the less chance of approval.
 The higher the amount of collections, the less chance of approval.

-If a Chapter 7 bankruptcy was filed, veteran generally must wait at least 2 years from the bankruptcy discharge date and re-establish at least one consumer credit trade line making payments on time over a 12 month period
+If a Chapter 7 bankruptcy was filed, the veteran generally must wait at least two years from the bankruptcy discharge date and re-establish at least one consumer credit trade line, making payments on time over 12 months.

 If a Chapter 13 bankruptcy was filed, 12 months of timely payments into the bankruptcy plan (if still open), or if the Chapter 13 bankruptcy was dismissed, all other payments must be paid on time over the past 12 months.

-If no consumer credit, VA looks at rental verifications and alternative credit sources such as car insurance, telephone and utility bills, cable bills, etc. (12 months paid on time).
+There is no consumer credit; VA looks at rental verifications and alternative credit sources such as car insurance, telephone and utility bills, cable bills, etc. (12 months paid on time).

-The bottom line for just about any mortgage: Good credit drives the decision to approve.
+The bottom line for any mortgage: Good credit drives the decision to approve.

-VA regulates the fees and charges that a veteran can pay for a VA home loan.
+VA regulates the veteran’s fees for a VA home loan.
 The following list of allowable fees is provided:

 Allowable: